JavaanseHZ/pulumi-aws-lambda-infra/README.md

 ### Validation

-Currently there's only a some minor input validation, e.g if the text field is missing.
+Currently there's only some minor input validation, e.g if the text field is missing.

 Additional validation could be done:
 - checking the request against the OpenApi schema in the gateway
-- checkcing the language field, as google provides an api which languages it supports
+- checking the language field, as google provides an api which languages it supports
 - text, restriction on chars or length

 ### Error Handling